frejs/fre/README.md

 If browser environment, recommend to use [htm](https://github.com/developit/htm)

-Fre supports most JSX syntax, if-else is also but need to be careful.
+Fre supports most JSX syntax, `if-else` is also Ok but need to be careful.

 ```jsx
 {